tcrensink/tsar/docs/README.md

 (available soon) add the standalone executable `tsar` to your path variable

 # Getting Started
-The tutorial database walks through basic, operation, and is called without argument:
+The tutorial database walks through basic operation, and is called without argument:
 ```bash
 $ tsar
 ```